Skip to Content

 There is more to having a dog than just teaching them commands.
 On this site we try to focus on both the training and the emotional side of having a puppy.

-Now that we are past the puppy stage, we have moved on to writing about our experiences of traveling with our pup.
-We have been traveling with a dog for more than 20 years now.
+Now that we are past the puppy stage, we have moved on to writing about our experiences of traveling and everyday life with our pup.
+We have been traveling with our dogs for more than 20 years now.

 I hope that you can join us for the journey.